 In light of the tremendous need for concurrent virtual classrooms, meetings and the like, we suggest that faculty use Zoom, which is a robust and stable platform that can easily support the needs of all of Temple University’s campuses.

-CAT is running a series of webinars on various topics related to online teaching.
+CAT regularly runs workshops on various topics related to online teaching.
 We also have online drop-in help hours Monday through Friday, 8:30am to 5:00pm with no appointment needed, and consultation times available during the week, on weekends, and in the evenings.
-Faculty members have also volunteered to assist their colleagues.
 Additionally, note that you have access to 24/7 Zoom and Canvas support.

 See our training schedule and register for a session or watch one of the webinars in our archive.